2026 NBA Draft: Braylon Mullins Scouting Report

 Bottom Line

 Braylon Mullins is one of the top young guards in the country.
-A skilled scorer with elite shooting ability and a competitive edge.
+He is a skilled scorer with elite shooting ability and a competitive edge.
 His fit in Dan Hurley’s system is seamless, and his combination of size, confidence, and feel makes him a clear NBA prospect.
-While he’ll need to add strength and continue developing his off-the-dribble game, Mullins has the talent and mentality to establish himself as one of the best freshmen in the nation and put himself firmly in the 2026 NBA Draft conversation.
+While he will need to add strength and continue developing his off-the-dribble game, Mullins has established himself as one of the best freshmen in the nation and put himself firmly in the 2026 NBA Draft conversation.